Social and Civic Opportunities: Pathways to Equity Program (SCOPE)

 • Have previous experience serving on boards and committees (asset)

-• Have any residency status intending to live in Canada long term
+• Hold any immigration/residency status with intent to live in Canada long-term

 Program Description